pmyteh/RISJbot/README.md

 available.
 You may be able to find suitable feeds through the [feed_seeker package](https://github.com/mitmedialab/feed_seeker).

+As an alternative, it's possible to crawl a specified list of URLs from a file.
+This is implemented in the NewsSpecifiedSpider class; see `spiders/uk/guardian.py` for a working example.

 A spider class is also available for doing a link-following crawl via Splash (a headless browser which allows JavaScript-heavy pages to be properly handled).